gpeterson406/Greenwood_Book/_book/05-chiSquaredTests.md

 cell counts divided by the square root of the expected cell count.
-To calculate this test statistic, it useful to start with a table of expected cell counts to go with our contingency table of observed counts.
-The expected cell counts are easiest to understand in the homogeneity situation but are calculated the same in either scenario.
+To calculate this test statistic, it useful to start with a table of expected cell counts to go with our contingency table of observed counts. \index{expected cell count} The expected cell counts are easiest to understand in the homogeneity situation but are calculated the same in either scenario.

 \indent The idea underlying finding the ***expected cell counts*** is to find